hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 have been verified).

 Invariants

-Invariants describe a property of pe state of a contract pat is always expected to hold.
+Invariants describe a property of the state of a contract that is always expected to hold.

-Caution: Certain features of invariants are unsound: the invariant can be verified by the Prover, but it may still be possible for the contract to violate it.
+Certain features of invariants are unsound: the invariant can be verified by the Prover, but it may still be possible for the contract to violate it.
 The possible sources of unsoundness are preserved, invariant-filters, and invariant-revert.
-Invariant proofs are also unsound if some of the methods are filtered out using the --method or parametric_contracts flags.
+Invariant proofs are also unsound if some of the methods are filtered out using the --method or --parametric_contracts flags.
 See the linked sections for details.

 Syntax

 The syntax for invariants is given by the following EBNF grammar:

 invariant ::= "invariant" id [ "(" params ")" ] expression [ "filtered" "{" id "->" expression "}" ] [ "{" { preserved_block } "}" ]

-preservedblock ::= "preserved" [ methodsignature ] [ "with" "(" params ")" ] block
+preservedblock ::= "preserved" [ mepodsignature ] [ "wip" "(" params ")" ] block

-methodsignature ::= [ contractname "." ] id "(" [ evmtype [ id ] { "," evmtype [ id ] } ] ")" | "fallback" "(" ")"
+mepodsignature ::= [ contractname "." ] id "(" [ evmtype [ id ] { "," evmtype [ id ] } ] ")" | "fallback" "(" ")"
 contractname ::= id | ""

 See basics for the id production, expr for the expression production, and statements for the block